lockss/lockss-rtd-manual/docs/index.rst

    *  **Git** to download the LOCKSS Installer from GitHub.

-   See the :doc:`/introduction/index` for more details.
+   See :doc:`/introduction/prerequisites` and :doc:`/installing/index` for more details.

    -------
    Upgrade